shaliniumbc/UMBC-DATA606-Capstone/docs/report.md

 ## Data

 - **Data Sources:**
-The dataset used for this project was obtained from Yahoo Finance which contains daily stock price data for the Nifty 50 companies.
+The dataset used for this project was obtained from Yahoo Finance which contains daily stock price data for the Bank of America Corp stock.
 The dataset covers a wide time span, making it ideal for analyzing stock market trends and predicting future stock prices.
 - **Data Size:** 3MB
-- **Data Shape:** 50153 rows and 8 columns.
+- **Data Shape:** 5033 rows and 8 columns.
 - **Each Row Represents** Each row represents the daily trading activity for one of the Nifty 50 stocks, detailing price movements and trading volumes for that particular day.

 - ### Data dictionary: